algorandfoundation/docs/docs/feature-guides/asc1/teal_overview.md

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/OWFRP9McBmk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>
 <center>*ASC1 Overview*</center>

 TEAL is an assembly-like language and is processed with a stack machine.
 The language is a non-turing-complete language that does not support looping but does support forward branches.
 TEAL programs are processed one line at a time that push and pop values from the stack.
 These stack values are either unsigned 64 bit integers or byte strings.
 TEAL provides a set of operators that operate on the values within the stack.
 TEAL also allows arguments to be passed into the program from a transaction, a scratch space to temporarily store values for use later in the program, access to grouped or single transaction properties, global values, a couple of pseudo operators, constants and some flow control functions like `bnz` for branching.
-See TEAL Specification Reference<LINK> for more details.
+See [TEAL Specification Reference](../../reference-docs/teal/specification.md) for more details.

 <center>![TEAL Architecture](../../imgs/teal_overview-1.png)</center>
 <center>*TEAL Architecture Overview*</center>

 # Getting Transaction Properties
 The primary purpose of a TEAL program is to return either true or false.
 When the program completes if there is a non-zero value on the stack then it returns true and if a zero value or the stack is empty it will return false.
 If the stack has more than one value the program also returns false.
-The following digagram illustrates how the stack machine processes the program.
+The following diagram illustrates how the stack machine processes the program.

 Program line number 1:

 <center>![Transaction Properties](../../imgs/teal_overview-2.png)</center>
 <center>*Getting Transaction Properties*</center>

 The program uses the `txn` to reference the current transaction lists of properties.
 Grouped transaction properties are referenced using `gtxn`.
-The number of transactions in a grouped transaction are availble in the global variable `Group Size`.
-To get the the first transaction's reciever use `gtxn 0 Receiver`.
-See TEAL Specification Reference<LINK> for more transaction properties.
+The number of transactions in a grouped transaction is available in the global variable `Group Size`.
+To get the first transaction's reciever use `gtxn 0 Receiver`.
+See [TEAL Specification Reference](../../reference-docs/teal/specification.md) for more transaction properties.

 # Pseudo Opcodes
-The TEAL specification provides several psuedo opcodes for convience.
-For example, the second line in the program below uses the `addr` psuedo opcode.
+The TEAL specification provides several pseudo opcodes for convenience.
+For example, the second line in the program below uses the `addr` pseudo opcode.

 <center>![Pseudo Opcodes](../../imgs/teal_overview-3.png)</center>
 <center>*Pseudo Opcodes*</center>

 The `addr` pseudo opcode converts Algorand addresses to a byte constant and pushes the result to the stack.
-See TEAL Specification Reference<LINK> for additional pseudo opcodes.
+See [TEAL Specification Reference](../../reference-docs/teal/specification.md) for additional pseudo opcodes.

 # Operators
 TEAL provides operators to work with data that is on the stack.
 For example, the `==` operator evaluates if the last two values on the stack are equal and pushes either a 1 or 0 depending on the result.
 The number of values used by an operator will depend on the operator.
-The TEAL Opcodes documentation explains arguments and return values.
-See TEAL Specification Reference<LINK> for a list of all operators.
+The [TEAL Opcodes](../../reference-docs/teal/opcodes.md) documentation explains arguments and return values.
+See [TEAL Specification Reference](../../reference-docs/teal/specification.md) for a list of all operators.

 <center>![Operators](../../imgs/teal_overview-4.png)</center>
 <center>*Operators*</center>